zhedongma/zhedongma.github.io/_pages/about.md

 ======
 Reviewer (review >20 papers/year) for: IEEE Transactions on Power Electronics, IEEE Transactions on Industrial Electronics, IEEE Transactions on Industry Applications, IEEE Transactions on Electromagnetic Compatibility, IEEE Open Journal of Power Electronics, etc.

+PC Member for 2023 European Symposium on Reliability of Electron Devices, Failure Physics & Analysis (ESREF 2023).

 Volunteer for 2019 IEEE Energy Conversion Congress and Exposition (ECCE), Baltimore, MD.

 Lab Safety Manager at Power Electronics and Electrical Power Research Lab at the University of Florida since 2020.

-Mentoring two undergradue students at UFL on the senior project design about wireless charging coil design.
+Mentoring three undergradue students at UFL on the senior project design about wireless charging coil design and EMI filter design.

 Research Areas
 ======